louking/contracts/docs/contract-admin-reference.rst

 request is received for a new race.
 See  :ref:`post-event-processing` for details on how existing races are automatically “renewed” for the following year.

+Notice the :term:`State` field.
+The :term:`State` may be updated automatically by the tool or the admin can update it through the administrative interface.
+See :term:`state` for a description of the states and whether they are set by the tool or by the administrator.

 When selecting **Race**, **Course**, or **Client**, a search box is displayed.
 You can start typing to find these items if they were previously stored.
-If a new :term:`race`, :term:`course`, or :term:`client` is needed, click on the *<new>* entry and the appropriate form will be display so the item can be created.
+If a new :term:`race`, :term:`course`, or :term:`client` is needed, click on the *<new>* entry and the :ref:`create-race-view`, :ref:`create-course-view`, or :ref:`create-client-view`, respectively, will be displayed so the item can be created.

 .. image:: images/create-event-view.*